top of page

 Research Interests

-Some of my research interests are;
+My main research interests are;

 • Climate, weather, and food security: Professor Elizabeth Robinson and I are analysing impacts of climate and weather shocks on global and local food (in)security, and the implications for human health.
 Using household surveys and sub-national data combined with high resolution meteorological data, we examine the impacts of climate and weather shocks on food insecurity, and the extent to which socioeconomic drivers such as income and education help to modify these impacts.
 Our work further focuses on the efficacy of cash versus food assistance, and the designing of food policies in an increasingly climate insecure world.

 • Adaptation in labour impacts: In PROCLIAS, our task is to provide a framework for adaptation modelling in climate impacts on labour.
-The longer-term goal is to operationalise this framework in a multi-disciplinary setting.
+The longer-term goal is to operationalise this framework in a multi-disciplinary setting. â€‹

 • Socioeconomic impacts of COVID-19 pandemic: COVID-19 is affecting many sectors across countries and regions, and many aspects of people's health and livelihoods.
 The health crisis itself is putting pressure on health services across the globe, and worsening health outcomes not directly related to the pandemic.
 Using unique micro-surveys from multiple countries, we are investigating the impact of the pandemic and lockdowns to contain it on inequality and food security. â€‹â€‹Our findings emphasise that the distributional consequences of the pandemic are disproportionately higher for lower income households.
 Not only are the impacts country-specific, but there is also considerable spatial heterogeneity in within country food insecurity, suggesting that tailored policies will be required.